 Keen to catch some rays after spending the day in the water?
 You can chill on the northern side of the island, just ahead and left from the pier.
 This area has a long stretch of white beach and is patrolled by lifeguards.

 If you’d like a more secluded spot, I’d recommend walking all the way through, past the captive crocodile and onto the eastern end of the island.
 When I was here, I had the whole beach to myself for the afternoon and sunset.
-This spot is one of my favourites and chilling here is one of the best things to do on Green Island!
+This spot is one of my favourites and chilling here is something everyone should do when visiting!

 7. Take a Helicopter Ride for a Better View